PDLT-University-of-York/test-split-site/docs/ultra/ai-conversation.md

 Ultra's AI tools are powered by Microsoft's Azure OpenAI Service, and underpinned by [Anthology's Trustworthy AI approach](https://www.anthology.com/trust-center/trustworthy-ai-approach).
 They are a core Ultra feature (so are therefore available for use at no additional cost) and have been approved for use in teaching at the University of York.

+!!!
+Success "Use of data"

+    Content within the site and descriptions provided are not used to train the AI model.
+In other words, your data does not leave the site.

 There are also various [AI Design Assistant tools](../ultra/ai-da.md) available within Ultra to help you develop static site content.

 ## Getting started